Of all the nutrients that vegans must pay attention to, Vitamin B12 is at the very top of the list.

 • Still other people assert you can satisfy your B12 requirements by not washing your vegetables (that’s just silly).

 In at least a couple cases, prominent vegan authors who contributed to B12 complacency went back to eating animal products.
-But the damage their books have done have produced ripple effects that continue to lead vegans astray.
+But the damage their books have done produced long-lasting ripple effects that continue to lead vegans astray.

 Meeting Your B12 Needs